 Why Prospects Are Leaving Your Website

-With 81% of consumers doing research online before making any purchasing moves, there is a hard truth that your businesses is facing — that your website can make or break a sale.
+With 81% of consumers doing research online before making any purchasing moves, there is a hard truth that your business is facing — that your website can make or break a sale.
 See, your business may offer great services, but if your prospects can’t easily find that out as they browse your website, you’re out of luck– your prospects likely won’t be clients any time soon.

 You might find yourself in a situation where, despite all of the traffic that your website is getting, no qualified leads are coming in.
 People are leaving your website without taking the next step in the sales funnel and it could be for these common reasons: